Learn to Exhibit Mouth Responsibility

 If you come to the point where you know certain things are causing problems, and you fail to do anything about, you’ll start to experience self-esteem and self-efficacy issues.
 You’ll have to start rationalizing and, in essence, lying to yourself.
 At that point, you’re fully aware you’re doing something that you shouldn’t be, and that it is impacting your health–both physical and mental.

-This is the genesis of the quote ignorance is bliss.
-Because when you’re ignorant, you don’t fully understand the impact of your actions.
-Once you move beyond that, and start to become more conscious, you have to question your actions and curb the irrational ones.
-Or, learn to accept the problems and lies that the irrational actions create in your life.
+But you can’t escape.
 You can’t have it both ways.
 Once you gain consciousness over a problem, and don’t address it, you suffer increasingly greater consequences until you do.
 I’ve seen it in myself and in others, time and time again.